-10 Ways to Get Your Students’ Attention Without Raising Your Voice6 min read
+10 Ways To Get Students’ Attention Without Raising Your VoiceJan 24, 2023

 Struggling to start off class or return from a group activity is a challenge every teacher faces.
 However, as important as it is to get your students’ attention and be as efficient with time as possible, it doesn’t have to be difficult.
 Here are 10 ways to get the attention of even the noisiest group of students without raising your voice or losing your cool.